matlux/clj-chess-engine/README.md

     (play-game (initial-board) random-f random-f)

 Sit back and enjoy the game.
-Watch out the CPU is going to get hot and the function will never return... :)
+Watch out the CPU is going to get hot and the function might never return...
+Unless you're lucky enough that one of the random algorithm acheives a check-mate over its adversary. :)

 ## License